iamdp/r8it/README.md

 ## Concept: A socially competitive site

-A website built for the socially opiniated masses.
+A website built for the socially opiniated.

 ## Starting the app locally